-The maximum unemployment benefit is 4,075 kroner a week (3,340 for young unemployed persons who complete vocational training or military service.)
+The maximum unemployment benefit is 4,280 kroner a week (3,430 for young unemployed persons who complete vocational training or military service and 2,090 for persons younger than age 25 without an education.)

-Part-time unemployment benefit: Up to 66.7% of the maximum unemployment benefit is paid.
+Part-time unemployment benefit: Up to 2,785 kroner (66.7% of the maximum unemployment benefit) is paid.

 Voluntary early retirement pay scheme: Up to 91% of the maximum unemployment benefit is paid for up to five years (gradually decreasing to three years from 2018 to 2023).
-Workers who continue to work for two years after age 60 receive either the maximum unemployment benefit or a lump sum of 143,300 kronor and a reduced benefit.
+Workers who continue to work for two years after age 60 receive a reduced benefit depending on the amount of work they have and their earnings.
+A tax-free bonus is paid when the insured reaches the normal retirement age.